Title: | Create Data Frames that are Easier to Exchange and Reuse |

 The defined

-are semantically extended vectors inherited from
+class, which are semantically extended vectors inherited from

 haven::labelled